learn-co-curriculum/dsc-chi-square/README.md

 # Heads and tails each expected half the time
 expected = [sum(coin_toss_counts)/2, sum(coin_toss_counts)/2]

-# Placeholder data for display purposes; you can ignore thes values
+# Placeholder data for display purposes; you can ignore these values
 x = np.array([0, 5])
 offset = 1
 bar_width = 2